Module32/Module32/README.md

-👋 _Hello, I’m @Module32!_ I'm a young teenager as well as an aspiring developer who hopes to make a change in the world someday.
+👋 _Hello, I’m @Module32!_ I'm an aspiring developer who hopes to make a change in the world someday.
 My GitHub is for me to post my projects as well as showcase the tests I am making.

 👀 `I love learning new and cool things, such as physics, chemistry, and mathematics.` I also really like coding and experimenting with new software and hardware.
 I have a knack for messing around with beta software and never leaving my working software alone... sometimes improving it and usually breaking it...